AI Roadmap for Banking

 The value of combining predictive and generative AI is most visible in production banking workflows.
 In credit underwriting, predictive models still drive the risk decision, but generative AI accelerates the process by analyzing financial statements, extracting key metrics, and summarizing legal clauses.
 JPMorgan’s COiN platform saved over 360,000 hours by automating legal document reviews, while Zest AI reduced underwriting timelines from days to minutes and increased approval rates by up to 25% without adding credit risk.

-In fraud detection, predictive models identify anomalies in transaction patterns, but generative AI enhances investigator productivity by summarizing account histories, flagging unusual activity narratives, and drafting case summaries.
+In fraud detection, predictive models identify anomalies in transaction patterns, but generative AI supports investigators by summarizing account histories, flagging unusual activity narratives, and drafting case summaries.
 Mastercard reported a 20% improvement in detection accuracy and an 85% reduction in false positives by combining both capabilities within a single decisioning workflow.

 In wealth management, predictive models power portfolio analytics and risk assessments, while generative AI handles post-meeting follow-up.
 Morgan Stanley’s AI @ Morgan Stanley Debrief automates meeting notes and generates personalized client summaries, saving advisors 10–15 hours per week and allowing them to focus on higher-value client interactions rather than administrative tasks.